 We all know people who seem to be able to work from anywhere.
 Kids tee-ball game?
 An excuse to catch up on email.
 Exercise bike?
 Perfect time for some reading.
 However, quite a few of us don’t operate that way.
-Those who seem to excel at these random remote working locations however can still benefit by thinking more about improving their physical work spaces.
+In many cases, we need an improved workspace to function better.
+Even those who seem to excel at finding random remote working locations can still benefit by thinking more about changing up the formula at the office.

 In your life — almost inevitably — you will work a significant number of hours.
 According to a studyby the Network for Comfort and Energy Use in Buildings, workspace layout has an impact on satisfaction, perceived health and productivity.
 If you work in a place that’s inspiring instead of distracting — you may be more efficient, creative and even happier while working.

 Whether you like quiet cafes in your neighborhood, a dedicated study nook in your home, or some kind of customized office space — it’s crucial that you create a work environment that suits your needs.

 Here are a few tricks to enhancing your physical workspace — and a few reasons why you should pay more attention to it.